NGeras/SmitApp/README.md

 The project includes unit tests for the `MovieService` methods.
 These tests use the MSTest framework and Moq for mocking.

 To run the tests, use your preferred test runner.

-## Contributing

-If you'd like to contribute to the project, please follow the standard GitHub flow: Fork the repository, create a branch, make changes, and submit a pull request.

 ## License